-For further information please see jacqueline.irving@obhs.school.nz or emma.moore@obhs.school.nz
+For further information please see or contact Ms Emma Moore - emma.moore@obhs.school.nz - or Ms Jacqueline Irving - jacqueline.irving@obhs.school.nz

 NCEA Level 2 / Course code: 12FDN

 Entry information: Students who have studied this subject in Years 10 and 11 have prior knowledge and skills that underpin course content at this level.
 Students in collaboration with their teacher will determine which standards are best fit for their learning needs.